stevenwang-arm/test/README.md

 ## Credentials
  1. You should have set up your AWS account and registered your device with AWS IoT before running the demo.
 Refer to [First Steps to Get Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html) to generate required credentials.
 Fill in these credentials as well as your Wi-Fi configurations in aws_clientcredential.h and aws_clientcredential_keys.h as instructed.
  2. Specify your AWS account ID for the `aiaconfigAWS_ACCOUNT_ID` macro which can be found in `demos/aia/aia_client_config.h`.
  3. AIA and the end device require a shared secret for encrypting and decrypting messages.
 You must register to the secure HTTP/1.1 endpoint exposed by AIA after you have completed a standard AVS LWA authentication flow.
 Refer to [Registration](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/avs-for-aws-iot-registration.html) for more detailed information.
-Since the current AIA client reference design in this repository does not include a HTTP/1.1 protocol implementation, you need to make this registration on your host computer with tools capable of HTTP transactions, e.g. **curl**.
+Since the current AIA client reference design in this repository does not include a HTTP/1.1 protocol implementation, you need to make this registration on your host computer with tools capable of HTTP transactions, e.g. **curl** (Example usage: `curl --http1.1 -H <header> -d <data> <URL>`).
 Before you do that, you also need to generate a pair of public/private keys using AES256-GCM and provide the public key during the AIA registration process.
 After the registration succeeds, you will get the server-side public key.
 Using your public/private keys and the server-side public key, the application is able to deduce the shared secret for message encryption/decryption.
 Specify these three keys for the following macros that can be found in `demos/aia/aia_client_config.h`:
     ```
     aiaconfigCLIENT_PUBLIC_KEY
     aiaconfigCLIENT_PRIVATE_KEY
     aiaconfigPEER_PUBLIC_KEY
     ```
+ 4. You will also get the root topic for AIA-specific topics if the registration is successful.
+You can find its value in the "topicRoot" field from the HTTP success response.
+Fill in the `aiaconfigTOPIC_ROOT` macro in `demos/aia/aia_client_config.h` with this value.

 ## Run the demo
 Build the project and program the board, you should be able to run the demo.